 AWS CodeBuild is a cloud-based build service that compiles source code, runs tests, and produces ready-to-deploy software artifacts.
 It integrates seamlessly with other AWS services and supports popular programming languages, enabling developers to focus on writing code rather than managing build infrastructure.

 Key features and capabilities

+The following are the key features and capabilities: